orchetect/TimecodeKit/README.md

 ## Known Issues

+- Unit Tests won't build/run for watchOS Simulator because XCTest does not work on watchOS
+  - Workaround: Don't run unit tests for a watchOS target
 - The Dev Tests are not meant to be run as routine unit tests, but are designed as a test harness to be used only when altering critical parts of the library to ensure stability of internal calculations.
-- Unit Tests won't build/run for watchOS Simulator because XCTest does not work on watchOS
-  - Workaround: Don't run unit tests for a watchOS target.
-Using macOS or iOS as a unit test target should be sufficient enough.
-If anyone runs into issues with the library on watchOS, feel free to contribute a solution or fix anything that requires fixing.

 ## Author